3lle-lucas/FatSantaClaus/README.md

 # FatSantaClaus🎅🏼

-A tool to get cookies using chromium debug mode and Discord to exfiltrate them.
+A tool to harvest cookies using Chromium Debug Mode and Discord to exfiltrate them.
 Built for **security research** and **educational purposes only**, not for shady stuff.
 Second module of the final project, the functions are more defined and granular to allow you to add them easily to your own projects.

 # Demo👀